-- 1. Effectively use computers to automate business information systems. - Effectively analyze, design, and build application solutions to support business needs. - Effectively analyze, design, and build Web solutions to support business needs. - Effectively analyze, design, and build network solutions to support business needs. - Effectively analyze, design, and deploy IT security solutions to support business needs. - 6.
-Effectively apply project management skills to support IT business needs. - 7.
-Effectively apply business management skills to support business needs. - 8.
-Effectively communicate orally and in writing in the context of common business practices. - Work as a team member in a business information system environment to accomplish the goals of an organization.
+- 1. Effectively use computers to automate business information systems. - 2.
+Effectively analyze, design, and build application solutions to support business - 3.
+Effectively analyze, design, and build Web solutions to support business needs. - 4.
+Effectively analyze, design, and build network solutions to support business needs - 5.
+Effectively analyze, design, and deploy IT security solutions to support business - 6.
+Effectively apply business management strategies to support business needs. - 7.
+Effectively communicate orally and in writing in the context of common business practices.

+8. Work as a team member in a business information system environment to accomplish the goals of an organization.

 Outcomes 2-7 will depend on the combination of courses completed in specific degree paths.
 Degrees and/or specific courses are transferrable to four-year universities with the possibility of junior standing.
+Graduates of this AAS-T degree will be eligible for entrance into the Olympic College Bachelor of Information Systems degree program.
 If you intend to transfer, you must contact your intended transfer institution to be sure that you are taking the correct courses.
 Consider both admission requirements and graduation requirements of the transfer college to make the best use of your time at Olympic College.